sindelio/SinDES/README.md

 ```
 Whereas:
 argument1 - Name of the file to be encrypted.
-argument2 - Action required of the program. can be "enc" for encryption or "dec" for decryption.
+argument2 - Action required of the program.
+Can be "enc" for encryption or "dec" for decryption.
 argument3 - Name of the file containing the symmetric key.

-The project already has a sample file (sample_file.txt) and a sample symmetric key (sample_key) that you can use straight away to test the program.
+The project already has a sample file (sample_file.txt) and a sample symmetric key (sample_key.txt) that you can use straight away to test the program.

 Encryption command example:
 ```
 $ ./algorithm sample_file.txt enc sample_key.txt
 ```
-Note: The encryption process always creates a  encrypted file (encrypted_file.txt) as a result.
+Note: The encryption process always creates an encrypted file (encrypted_file.txt) as a result.
 Decryption command example:
 ```
 $ ./algorithm encrypted_file.txt dec sample_key.txt